 - Spices: fenugreek, cardamon, cinnamon and clove:

-2. In a grinder, grind together the cardamon, cinnamon, cloves and fenugreek and add this to the dough.
+2. In a grinder (stop – not the gay app!), grind together the cardamon, cinnamon, cloves and fenugreek and add this to the dough.

 3. Add the sugar and baking powder to the dough.